jakob-bagterp/timer-for-python/docs/user-guide/context-manager.md

 Learn more about [decimals](decimals.md) and [threads](multiple-threads.md).

 !!! info "Singleton and Unique Threads"
-    The `Timer()` class is a singleton, which means that there can only be one instance of the class.
+    The `Timer()` class is a _singleton_, which means that there can only be one instance of the class.
 This is to ensure that the same `Timer()` is used for all threads and that each thread is unique.